FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/conditional-behaviours.rst

 or ``false``.
 Agents which return ``true`` pass the condition and continue to execute the agent function and transition to the end state, agents which return ``false`` fail the condition, do not execute the agent function and remain in the input state.

-Agent function conditions are specified using the :c:macro:`FLAMEGPU_AGENT_FUNCTION_CONDITION`, this differs from the normal agent function macro as only the function condition name must be specified.
+Agent function conditions are specified using the :c:macro:`FLAMEGPU_AGENT_FUNCTION_CONDITION` in C++, this differs from the normal agent function macro as only the function condition name must be specified.
+Agent function conditions are not supported in the Python format (used for agent functions) but can be specified as C++ strings within the Python interface.

 Within agent function conditions a reduced read-only Device API, :class:`ReadOnlyDeviceAPI<flamegpu::ReadOnlyDeviceAPI>`, is available.
 This only permits reading agent variables, reading environment variables and random number generation.